Rob Klose: Career and research

 Klose spent two years as a postdoctoral researcher in the laboratory of Yi Zhang, who was based at the University of North Carolina at Chapel Hill, identifying a novel family of histone lysine demethylase enzymes.
 He then moved to the University of Oxford where, in 2008, he established himself as a Principal Investigator at the Department of Biochemistry at Oxford supported by a Wellcome Trust career development fellowship.
 Five years after this, he secured a Wellcome Trust senior research fellowship.
 Since then, he has been a Monsanto senior research fellow, a post associated with Exeter College, Oxford, and in 2014 was appointed as professor of cell and molecular biology.
 In 2017 he was appointed Professor of Genetics, University of Oxford, a chair held at the department of biochemistry and associated with a fellowship at Keble College, Oxford.

 Klose's work throughout his career has sought to explain how, during development, cell types with the same DNA use chromatin-based and epigenetic mechanisms to restrict gene expression to the correct complement of genes in a stable and heritable way.
 In particular, he has focused on understanding how DNA encoded regulatory elements in vertebrates, called CpG islands, help to achieve appropriately controlled gene usage.

 Awards and honours

 Klose was awarded a European Molecular Biology Organization (EMBO) young investigator programme fellowship in 2010 and was awarded a Lister Institute of Preventive Medicine Research prize in 2011.
 In recognition of his achievements as an early career stage scientist, he was awarded the Francis Crick Lecture by the Royal Society in 2015.
-He was elected EMBO Member in 2021.
+He was elected EMBO Member in 2021 and elected a Fellow of the Royal Society in 2026.